How Your Reimbursement Account Is Set Up

 How Your Account is Set Up

-If you're eligible for a reimbursement account, Via Benefits will send you a Reimbursement Guide within two weeks of your plan's effective date.
+If you're eligible for a reimbursement account, Via Benefits will send you a Reimbursement Guide within two weeks of your plan’s effective date.
+If you’ve received your guide but don’t see your funding information in the mobile app or on the website, please contact us.

 Automate your premium reimbursement